-Soy sauce: Soy sauce is a pantry staple ingredient that adds that punch of umami flavor to the cashew chicken sauce.
+- Soy sauce: Soy sauce is a pantry staple ingredient that adds that punch of umami flavor to the cashew chicken sauce.
 It’s also the basis for great Chinese dishes and gives that classic, even-better-than-takeout flavor.

-Sesame oil: Sesame oil brings out the flavor of soy sauce, and it also adds an earthy, nutty flavor to this stir fry.
+- Sesame oil: Sesame oil brings out the flavor of soy sauce, and it also adds an earthy, nutty flavor to this stir fry.
 A little goes a long way!

 - Hoisin Sauce: I love adding hoisin sauce to my stir-fry meals.
 It tastes like a sweet-tart, savory Asian Barbecue Sauce and it’s amazing!

 - Mirin: Mirin is subtly sweet, slightly tangy rice wine.
 It’s a perfect addition to this cashew chicken recipe.

 - Honey or maple syrup: You can use either honey or maple syrup for this recipe.
 Both add a nice touch of sweetness and help to balance out the savory flavors of soy sauce and sesame oil.

 - Ground ginger powder or fresh Ginger: Ground ginger powder helps incorporate a hint of peppery, slightly citrus-y flavor.
 A little goes a long way, but if you don’t enjoy the taste of ginger, feel free to leave this out of the stir fry.

-Garlic powder or fresh garlic: Garlic powder helps to season the chicken breasts along with the simple salt and pepper seasoning.
+- Garlic powder or fresh garlic: Garlic powder helps to season the chicken breasts along with the simple salt and pepper seasoning.
 If you like extra garlic-y flavor, you can also add minced garlic before stir-frying the chicken with the vegetables.

 - Chicken broth: Chicken broth adds another great layer of flavor to this Cashew Chicken Stir Fry, but if you don’t have it in your pantry, water is perfectly fine as well.

 - Cornstarch: Adding cornstarch to the sauce helps to thicken the sauce and create an amazing glaze.
 This makes sure that your sauce isn’t too runny when you serve this Cashew Chicken Stir Fry with rice!

-Cashews: Cashews make this stir fry stand out from all other Chinese chicken stir fry recipes!
+- Cashews: Cashews make this stir fry stand out from all other Chinese chicken stir fry recipes!
 Slightly toasting the cashews brings out that nutty flavor and adds an even crunchier texture to this dish.

 - Carrots: Carrots add great color and crunchy texture to this Cashew Chicken Stir Fry.
 Feel free to buy pre-sliced carrots if you are running low on time.
 Dice them into 1-inch cubes for bite-sized pieces.

-Edamame: Edamame also adds great color and texture to this Chinese chicken stir fry and is a great plant based protein.
+- Edamame: Edamame also adds great color and texture to this Chinese chicken stir fry and is a great plant based protein.
 Fresh or frozen edamame work equally as well.

-Snow peas: Snow peas add a tender yet crisp texture.
+- Snow peas: Snow peas add a tender yet crisp texture.
 Be sure to trim the ends and remove the thin string from one side of the snow pea, or buy frozen or prepared snow peas.

 - Other veggies you can add: Sugar snap peas, broccoli, water chestnuts, baby corn, mushrooms, yellow bell pepper.

 How to Make Cashew Chicken Stir Fry:

-Marinate the chicken for at least 1 hour or overnight.
+- Marinate the chicken for at least 1 hour or overnight.

-Cook the chicken.
+- Cook the chicken.
 Once chicken has marinated, add to a wok or large frying pan and brown the chicken over medium heat, stirring occasionally.

-Add in the veggies and cook until veggies are tender and chicken is cooked (internal temperature of 165°F.)
+- Add in the veggies and cook until veggies are tender and chicken is cooked (internal temperature of 165°F.)

 - Add in the stir fry sauce and toss.
 Simmer.

 - Add in cornstarch slurry and heat until sauce thickens.

-Add in cashews.
+- Add in cashews.
 Serve over rice and enjoy!

-Pro tip: you can double the sauce so you have extra sauce for leftovers!
+You can double the sauce so you have extra sauce for leftovers!

 How to Reheat Cashew Chicken Stir Fry:

+You can reheat Cashew Chicken Stir Fry in the microwave if it’s the most convenient, but the vegetables and cashews will lose their crunchy texture.
 I recommend heating on the stove over medium high heat until all the chicken and vegetables are heated through.
 Make sure to stir often so that it doesn’t burn!

 How Long Does Cashew Chicken Stir Fry Last?